 Zoom security best practices

-In April last year, I wrote an article about how to stay safe on Zoom that included tips on how to set up your account and schedule, share and host your meetings safely.
+In April last year, I wrote an article about how to stay safe on Zoom, including tips on how to set up your account and schedule, share, and host your meetings safely.
 Since then, Zoom has faced more criticism over its security, so what else can you do to keep your business safe?

 Safeguard your account